Serd3r/Anki-right-click-extension/README.md

 # Anki Word Extension

 This Chrome extension allows you to right-click on selected words and add them to Anki automatically.
+(Anki is a flashcard-based spaced repetition application designed to help users efficiently memorize and review information.
+It is widely used for language learning, medical studies, exam preparation, and general knowledge retention.)

 ## Features
 - Right-click context menu to add words to **Anki**.